docsforadobe/premiere-scripting-guide/2 - App object/application.rst

 **Description**

-An Anywhere object, providing access to available Anywhere servers.
+An :ref:`anywhere`, providing access to available Anywhere servers.
 Only available when running in Anywhere configuration (discontinued).

 **Type**

-Anywhere object.
+:ref:`anywhere`.

 ----